 What It's Like to Experience a Hurricane:

 - Think of a hurricane as a super storm.
-The same elements — wind, thunder, lightning and heavy rain — arrive, but in more extreme measure.
+The same elements — wind, thunder, lightning and heavy rain — arrive, but in more extreme measure and duration.
 Flooding may occur in areas close to sea level.

 - If you're a guest at a resort, look to the management for guidance and follow their directions to safety.

 - If you're on your own, hopefully you've already prepared an emergency kit.
-Locate it and plan to evacuate for higher land.
+Locate it and plan to evacuate to higher ground.

 - Never drive through standing water; there's no telling how deep it is.